liennie/code-and-chill/data/md/page/leaderboard.md

 ## How it works

-### Rank
-Players are ranked using the following criteria, in order:
+Your *position* is determined using the following criteria, in order:

-1. Number of puzzle parts solved
-2. Total score
+1. How many *puzzle parts* you’ve solved,
+2. Your *total score*, and
-3. Time of the most recent correct solution (earlier is better)
+3. The time of your *most recent* correct solution (for tie-breaking).

-### Score
-For every puzzle part you solve, you earn:
+Your *score* for each puzzle part is:
 - *1 base point*, plus
-- *1 bonus point* for every participant who submits that part *after* you (or never submits it).
+- *1 bonus point* for *every* participant who submits that part *after* you (or never submits it).

-The faster you solve a part relative to others, the more points you earn.

-### Example
-With 10 participants, for each part:
+For example, with *10* participants, for each puzzle part:

-- The *first* solver earns:
-	1 + (10 - 1) = *10 points*
+- The *first* solver earns: 1 + (10 - 1) = *10 points*
-- The *second* solver earns:
-	1 + (10 - 2) = *9 points*
+- The *second* solver earns: 1 + (10 - 2) = *9 points*

 ...and so on.

-### Scope
+## Additional details

+- The leaderboard updates automatically whenever a participant submits a solution.
+- Participants appear on the leaderboard as soon as they submit *any* solution, correct or incorrect.
+- Scores are calculated using all participants who have submitted at least one solution; participants without any submissions are not included.
+- Each puzzle has *two parts*, and every part counts as one solved item.
-The leaderboard is *global*, combining all puzzle parts from the entire event.
+- The leaderboard is *global* and combines all puzzle parts from the *entire event*.

 ## Questions?